DataDog/integrations-core/active_directory/README.md

 ## Overview

-Get metrics from Microsoft Active Directory
+Get metrics from Microsoft Active Directory to visualize and monitor its performances.

-The Agent's Active directory check is packaged with the Agent, so simply [install the Agent][4] on your servers.

 ## Setup
 ### Installation